daic0r/dap-helper.nvim/README.md

 # dap-helper
-Neovim Plugin that provides some convenience functions for nicer debugging.
+Neovim Plugin that provides some convenience functions for nicer debugging, such as:

+- Easy modification of command line arguments passed to the debuggee
+- Saving/restoring of breakpoints and watches

 ## Installation
 ### lazy.nvim